HackBio-Genomics-One-B/Genomics-One-B/README.md

 ![43](https://user-images.githubusercontent.com/77963733/130158853-bc589b3e-3841-44cc-b5fa-4951f483459e.png)

-Step 4.4:
+Step 4.4: Filtering reads
-- Filtering reads Select filter under BamToolsUsing MarkDuplicates dataset.
+- Select filter under BamTools
-- Input parameters as seen in picture below.
+- Using MarkDuplicates dataset, input parameters as seen in picture below.
+- Execute
-- Then execute (NB: Would you like to set rules should be NO)
+(NB: the parameter, 'would you like to set rules' should be set to NO)

 ![44](https://user-images.githubusercontent.com/77963733/130158864-3000b582-0429-48cb-9655-f5b4b1ec683a.png)